 Above all else, we must teach our children that resilience is key.
 As we have seen in recent weeks, stock market highs and lows are possible.
 Those who practice smart money management can reap the rewards of a sound investment strategy even during uncertain times.

-Private Capital Group would like to congratulate all the graduates of the Class of 2020 and we look forward to seeing the many achievements and contributions they will make to society.
+Private Capital Group would like to congratulate all the graduates of the Class of 2020 and we look forward to seeing the many achievements and contributions they may make to society.
 Do not hesitate in reaching out to your advisor and remember that we are here to help guide you and your children in all aspects of financial wellness.